-- 1. Siblings will be seated together. - 2.
+- 1. Masks must be worn prior to entering the bus. - 2.
+Siblings will be seated together. - 3.
 Arrive at the bus stop ten minutes before the assigned pick up time.
-Buses are not able to wait for students who have not arrived at the stop. - 3.
-At the bus stop, never stand in the roadway, use sidewalks if available. - 4.
-Behave in a safe manner while waiting at the bus stop. - 5.
+Buses are not able to wait for students who have not arrived at the stop. - 4.
+At the bus stop, never stand in the roadway, use sidewalks if available. - 5.
+Behave in a safe manner while waiting at the bus stop. - 6.
 Do not damage surrounding property while waiting at the bus stop.
-Be respectful of the property of others. - 6.
-Once the bus arrives, wait for the driver's signal to cross the road or move toward the bus. - 7.
+Be respectful of the property of others. - 7.
+Once the bus arrives, wait for the driver's signal to cross the road or move toward the bus. - 8.
 Never push, crowd, shove or argue over who should be first on the bus.
-All pupils will have assigned seats.

-- 8. Always wear your seatbelt while riding the bus and sit facing forward. - 9.
-Never put arms or heads out of the bus windows, including at the bus stop or while waiting on the bus at school during arrival and dismissal. - 10.
-Never shout out the window or throw objects out of the bus window, including while at the bus stop or while waiting on the bus at school during arrival and dismissal. - 11.
-Respect the bus driver in manner and speech at all times and obey the driver promptly and cheerfully. - 12.
-Always remain in the assigned seat unless directed to move by the bus driver. - 13.
+All pupils will have assigned seats. - 9.
+Always wear your seatbelt while riding the bus and sit facing forward. - 10.
+Never put arms or heads out of the bus windows, including at the bus stop or while waiting on the bus at school during arrival and dismissal. - 11.
+Never shout out the window or throw objects out of the bus window, including while at the bus stop or while waiting on the bus at school during arrival and dismissal. - 12.
+Respect the bus driver in manner and speech at all times and obey the driver promptly and cheerfully. - 13.
+Always remain in the assigned seat unless directed to move by the bus driver. - 14.
 Talk in a low voice only to students seated close to you.
 Never yell or scream on the bus.
-Loud noises are distracting to the driver. - 14.
-Keep silent while crossing railroad tracks and when the bus driver signals for silence. - 15.
-Keep feet, arms, books, book bags, instruments and other objects out of the aisle so others will not trip on them. - 16.
-Do not open or close windows without the driver's permission. - 17.
+Loud noises are distracting to the driver. - 15.
+Keep silent while crossing railroad tracks and when the bus driver signals for silence. - 16.
+Keep feet, arms, books, book bags, instruments and other objects out of the aisle so others will not trip on them. - 17.
+Do not open or close windows without the driver's permission. - 18.
 Do not take objects out of your book bag while on the school bus.
-Any personal objects lost or stolen as a result of a lack of adherence to this rule is not the responsibility of the district. - 18.
-Do not throw trash or any other objects on the bus. - 19.
-Consumption of any food or drink, including gum, is prohibited on the bus. - 20.
-Cell phones and other smart device use is prohibited on the bus. - 21.
+Any personal objects lost or stolen as a result of a lack of adherence to this rule is not the responsibility of the district. - 19.
+Do not throw trash or any other objects on the bus. - 20.
+Consumption of any food or drink, including gum, is prohibited on the bus. - 21.
+Cell phones and other smart device use is prohibited on the bus. - 22.
 Treat bus equipment as you would valuable furniture in your home.
-Do not draw on any part of the bus. - 22.
+Do not draw on any part of the bus. - 23.
 Never push, crowd, shove, or argue over who should be first off the bus.
-The bus driver will direct student dismissal from the bus at both the school and bus stops. - 23.
+The bus driver will direct student dismissal from the bus at both the school and bus stops. - 24.
 Upon arrival at school each day, walk on the sidewalk of the bus lanes and into the school building.
 The bus lanes should be considered a street and caution must be exercised while traveling into school buildings.
-No running is permitted. - 24.
+No running is permitted. - 25.
 Report any problems occurring at bus stops or on the bus to the bus driver.
 The bus driver will address the issue or report them to the Transportation Coordinator.